Monday, 29 June 2020

 When Matt met Dido

-Sunday 14 June 2020
+Sunday, 14 June 2020

 The UK Government's response to Covid 19

-Our Top Table for responding to the Covid 19 pandemic
+Our Top Table for Responding to the Covid 19 pandemic

-Five weeks ago during a Zoom catch up with four former colleagues we were lamenting the litany of mistakes made by the government in responding to the Covid pandemic.
+Five weeks ago during a Zoom catch-up with four former colleagues, we were lamenting the litany of mistakes made by the government in responding to the Covid pandemic.
 We had all had extensive experience of coping with emergencies and we decided to put together a paper for publication.
 The way these things work it took a couple of weeks before we had a final paper and already some of the arguments we were making had been picked up by various journalists and practitioners and published in the press or been expounded on TV programmes.
-The journal that normally publishes our papers has a long lead time, and in a fast moving crisis like Covid, the article was passing its read by date and attempts to have it published elsewhere have so far not materialised.
+The journal that normally publishes our papers has a long lead time, and in a fast-moving crisis like Covid, the article was passing its read-by date and attempts to have it published elsewhere have so far not materialised.
 I have copied it below for posterity.

-‘Things fall apart; the centre cannot hold’
+‘Things fall apart; the centre cannot hold’, Governance in the post-COVID World

 And in the midst of all of this, the preparedness, the speed of response, and the capability of central government has been severely tested, and has been found wanting by many professionals, academics and citizens.

 So what does this tell us about the way we run and govern our public services and administration?
-If one of the most signal responsibilities of government is to protect its citizens and keep them safe, what has gone wrong?
+If one of the most significant responsibilities of government is to protect its citizens and keep them safe, what has gone wrong?
 And in the particular case of this emergency, after so many years of planning, training, and investment in assessing and mitigating risks of exactly this nature, how could our response have been so stuttering and flat-footed?

 We believe much has to do with the relationship that has developed between central government and the rest of the public polity, and the level of regard and mutuality which exists in that relationship.
 We believe that ironically, in the years since devolution and the creation of governments and administrations in Scotland, Wales and Northern Ireland, the UK and its constituent nations have become more centralised in decision-making and engagement, not less so.
 We believe that the huge potential of devolution, of dispersing power and widening engagement across geographies and into communities, has not been recognised or realised, and our system of governance is much weaker for that reason.

 But this should not be seen as a threat.
-Public policy decisions should reflect local priorities, characteristics and circumstances, and the devolved administrations are well placed to make these decisions.
+Public policy decisions should reflect local priorities, characteristics and circumstances, and the devolved administrations are well-placed to make these decisions.

 Questions may be asked about the adequacy, or indeed, the existence, of a coherent, clear UK post-COVID response strategy.
 But the question is not whether the devolved administrations are right to chart their own paths: the question should be how can that principle of devolution be further extended - the so-called ‘subsidiarity’ principle - to local government.
-Not only would this allow the tailoring of policy and delivery to meet local circumstances, but a unified, strategic alliance of UK, devolved and local governments would offer up expertise, a labour resource, and a knowledge exchange far in excess of that which the UK Government can offer by going it alone.
+Not only would this allow the tailoring of policy and delivery to meet local circumstances, but a unified, strategic alliance of UK, devolved and local governments would offer up expertise, a labour resource, and a knowledge exchange far over that which the UK Government can offer by going it alone.

 Above all, the time is right for this to happen.
 We are about to enter the recovery phase of the pandemic.
 Local authorities are well used to being called upon to take the lead in recovery after emergency events.
 In the management of most serious emergencies, there comes a time when responsibility is handed over from the Police services to local authorities, so the they can coordinate and deal with the tasks of repair, rebuilding and healing.

-Local authorities take the lead working with local health authorities, local housing associations, local businesses, local communities and voluntary organisations.
+Local authorities take the lead in working with local health authorities, local housing associations, local businesses, local communities and voluntary organisations.
 They are better placed to solve the multitude of problems that occur uniquely in different areas – providing local solutions to local problems, and mobilising local communities.
-We have learned time and time again that during the recovery phase, local planning and local delivery solves local problems, providing as it does scope for local innovations which centrally determined alternatives and directives cannot.
+We have learned time and time again that during the recovery phase, local planning and local delivery solve local problems, providing as it does scope for local innovations which centrally determined alternatives and directives cannot.

 Preparations should be being made now for the assumption of local control of the recovery phase, led by local authorities and their local partner organisations.
 This means making sure that these public sector and voluntary bodies are properly resourced to do the job.
-It mean local authorities being charged to engage with communities, and help them to build their resilience and readiness to deal with what comes next in restoring post-COVID world that may be very different to our previous experiences.
+It means local authorities being charged to engage with communities, and help them to build their resilience and readiness to deal with what comes next in restoring post-COVID world that may be very different to our previous experiences.

 · There needs to be a strong, clear UK strategy to provide a context and framework for regional and local action plans;